baobab-tech/llm-translator/xliff/README.md

 ## Usage

 Run the following command to run the command line tool which you can interact with.
-It uses GPT-3.5-turbo to do translations of the XLIFF files without any context injection so the quality might be limited.
+It uses a choise of LLMs to do translations of the XLIFF files without any context (sample translations from TMX) injection so the quality might be limited.
 Make sure to have `tikal` see below.

+Set and see list of LLMs in the `.env`

 ```bash
 yarn run xliff